How to automate switching rackspace variations and song parts using the MIDI File Player

 If you don’t have a MIDI file for the song, you can probably find one using your favorite search engine.

 The second thing that you need is an application through which you can edit the MIDI file so as to insert the desired PC and/or CC MIDI messages.
-For this purpose, you can use simple applications like MidiEditor (free for Windows/Linux and donations are accepted) or complete solutions like Cakewalk (free for Windows), Ardour (for macOS/Windows/Linux and there is a free/demo version that periodically goes silent after 10 minutes) or MuLab (macOS/Windows, and the free version is available).
-To see more software recommendations from our community users, please visit this community thread.
+For this purpose, you can use simple applications like MidiEditor.
+It is free for Windows and Linux, and donations are accepted.
+Alternatively, you can use complete solutions like:

 From the screenshot below you can see that I created 4 Program Change blocks and 17 Control Change blocks: